Ongoing Chapter Programs (2020)

 (ISC)2 Hawaii Chapter Speakers Bureau – The Chapter stood up a speakers bureau in 2017 and currently has a membership of over 60 volunteers.
 The bureau provides cyber safety awareness (e.g., Safe and Secure Online) and education programs (e.g., CyberGenerations) to community organizations and has provided over 40 presentations statewide.
 Please email email@example.com if interested in becoming a Speakers Bureau member.

-(ISC)2 Hawaii Chapter Study Group – The Chapter hosts a study group that provides support and guidance to community members aspiring to earn their Certified Information System Security Professional (CISSP) certification.
-This group is led by a highly qualified CISSP-certified cybersecurity professional and meets on a monthly basis.
-Please email firstname.lastname@example.org if interested in joining this study group.
+(ISC)2 Hawaii Chapter Study Group – (ISC)2 Hawaii Chapter Study Group – The Chapter hosts a study group that provides support and guidance to community members aspiring to earn their Certified Information System Security Professional (CISSP) certification.
+This group is led by one of our student members currently scheduled to take the exam in June 2020.
+The group meets on Saturday evenings from 9:00 PM - 10:00 PM on a weekly basis.
+Please email firstname.lastname@example.org if interested in joining this study group"

 Hawaii CyberPatriot Invitational – The State Department of Defense, in partnership with AFCEA Hawaii, Sacred Hearts Academy, Validity and our chapter hosted the 1st Annual Hawaii CyberPatriot Invitational (CPI) on Saturday, August 24, 2019 at Sacred Hearts Academy.
 This event brought together Hawaii's middle and high school CyberPatriot community to engage in a challenging Capture-the-Flag (CTF) cybersecurity competition.
 The morning started off with the Punahou JROTC Color Guard presenting the Colors during the Welcoming Ceremony where Brig Gen Bernard Skoch (USAF, retired), the National Commissioner for CyberPatriot (CP), gave the keynote speech addressing the importance of cybersecurity in our society today.
 The Capture-the-Flag (CTF) competition that followed included over 20 teams from 15 middle and high schools including Seabury Hall from Maui.
 The CTF presented numerous cyber problems that ranged from simple to complex so that students at every experience level were challenged throughout the event.
 In addition to the CTF, breakout sessions for CP coaches, mentors, and enthusiasts were also held to collectively discuss Hawaii’s CP program issues and opportunities for improvement.
 Validity, who ran the CTF, also held basic and advanced cybersecurity training classes during the day for all attendees.
 Following the events of the day, a social mixer was held in honor of Gen Skoch who flew in from the CyberPatriot program office in Arlington, VA.
 During the mixer, coaches, mentors and students networked and discussed the upcoming CyberPatriot Season XII which kicks off in November.
 As part of the CTF competition, awards were presented to the top performing teams.
 Here are the winners: